Alaska Lease Agreement By Type (6)

 Local Regulations: Written Property Inspection Reports

-- Property Inspection Report – The property inspection report is a written document the tenants must fill out at the end of the lease.
-The report should include a “premises condition statement” describing the condition of the unit; and a “contents inventory” itemizing any and all furnishings and include a description of their condition.
+- Property Inspection Report – The property inspection report is a written document the tenants must complete at the lease’s end.
+The report should include a “premises condition statement” describing the condition of the unit and a “contents inventory” itemizing any furnishings and a description of their condition.

-- Move-In Inspection Report – the move-in inspection report must be filled out by the landlord prior to the tenant moving in.
+- Move-In Inspection Report — The landlord must complete the move-in inspection report before the tenant moving in.